smartems/smartems/devenv/docker/loadtest/README.md

       █ user authenticates thru ui with username and password

         ✓ response status is 200
-        ✓ response has cookie 'grafana_session' with 32 characters
+        ✓ response has cookie 'smartems_session' with 32 characters

       █ batch tsdb requests